 We’ve looked at what a project roadmap is, what kind of projects use it, and what its main components are.
 At this point, putting together a project roadmap will be pretty straightforward.
 Let’s look at seven steps that will help you create your very own project roadmap template that you can use on any project in any industry.

-When it comes to project meetings, remember that you can present your project roadmap as a timeline with swimlanes with the help of valuable productivity tools like the Office Timeline add-in for PowerPoint, that also offers free templates for project roadmaps in Excel and PowerPoint.
+When it comes to project meetings, remember that you can present your project roadmap as a timeline with swimlanes with the help of valuable productivity tools like the Office Timeline add-in for PowerPoint, which also offers free templates for project roadmaps in Excel and PowerPoint.

 1. Choose the Right Project Management Software